 |Average Annual Generation||1,080 MWH|

 The project is operated as a run-of-river facility required to maintain a continuous minimum flow of 25 cubic feet per second (cfs) or the inflow to the reservoir, whichever is less.
 Project works at the Upper Cresticon development consists of: (1) an existing 79-foot-long stone and concrete gravity dam; (2) 2-foot-high flashboards; (3) an impoundment having a surface area of 0.5 acres with negligible storage and normal water surface elevation of 569.06 feet m.s.l.
 (4) a 334 foot-long power canal; (5) a powerhouse containing one generating unit with an installed capacity of 250 kW; (6) a 223-foot-long tailrace; (7) a 90-foot-long, 13.8-kV transmission line; and (6) appurtenant facilities.

 Project works at the Lower Cresticon development consist of: (1) a 135-foot-long, 3-foot, 10-inch-high concrete and stone dam; (2) 2-foot-high flashboards; (3) an impoundment having negligible storage and surface area and a normal water surface elevation of 355.2 feet m.s.l.; (4) a 670-foot-long power canal; (5) a powerhouse containing one generating unit with an installed capacity of 250 kW; (6) tailrace; (7) a 1,200-foot-long, 13.8-kV transmission line, and (8) appurtenant facilities

 The Cresticon Hydroelectric Project was purchased by MassGrow, LLC in 2018.
 It was formerly owned and operated by L.P.
-Athol Corporation a Massachusetts corporation organized in the Commonwealth of Massachusetts on March 18, 1986.
+Athol Corporation.
 The Athol Manufacturing Company originally developed the Upper and Lower Cresticon hydroelectric developoments at the turn of the 20th century.
 The oldest part of the complex, which includes the “Lower Site” hydro, was built in 1899 with additions to the building made up until the 1950s.
 The Upper Site hydro was constructed in 1931 and is located across Chestnut Hill Avenue from the Lower Site.